Introduction

 - Adapt based on outcomes

-An AI agent behaves more like a digital employee than a traditional application.
+An AI agent acts more like a digital worker than a static app.

 For example:

-Instead of manually managing customer support tickets, an AI agent can:
+Instead of staff sorting support tickets by hand, an AI agent can:

 - Read incoming requests

-The user defines the objective, while the agent determines how to accomplish it.
+The user sets the goal.
+The agent figures out how to reach it.

 Key Differences Between Traditional Software and AI Agents